 In the BIB order tab, you are ready to type in ALL BIB numbers in the order they appeared at the finish line.
 Type the number and click the checkmark icon to save the first BIB.
 Repeat these steps for other athletes.
 This provides the finishing order to the platform and enables the auto-allocation feature to work correctly as well as helping to resolve discrepancies post-race.

-If needing to make changes to the finish order, press the three vertical dots option next to the athlete and select:
+If needing to make changes to the finish order, press the three dots option next to the athlete and select:

 - Delete - to delete the BIB from the list.